PawseySC/singularity-containers/_episodes/05-build-deffile.md

 The section `%environment` sets up environment variables that need to be defined at runtime rather than at build time.
 Here the `PATH` needs to be updated to reflect the location of the three utilities that we installed in the `%post` section.

-Another section that is often useful can be defined by the header `%files`, like in:
+Although we are not using it in this *def file*, another section that is often useful can be defined by the header `%files`, like in:

 ```
 %files